StatsThoughts/MT5763_project_2/README.md

 ## Documentation for example analysis in R
 The purpose of the part is using an examaple data set to run our bootstrap function and using the result to illustrate how it works.

 In this part, we focus on R code.
+The code used for the analysis below is found [here](https://github.com/StatsThoughts/MT5763_project_2/blob/master/code/Example%20analysis.R)

 ### Example data set
 We are using the data set provided by R base called "trees" in both R and SAS example analysis.
 The data is about the girth, height and volume for Black Cherry Trees, so there are three columns in the data are "Girth", "Height" and "Volume".